-Chapter 2. “#cut/paste+bleed: Entangling Feminist Affect, Action, and Production On and Offline,” by Alexandra Juhasz (Brooklyn College, CUNY) open access
+Chapter 2. “#cut/paste+bleed: Entangling Feminist Affect, Action, and Production On and Offline,” by Alexandra Juhasz (open access)

 This chapter considers one of the author’s media-critical and -situated projects, ev-ent-anglement, as a lab where doing and thinking in community and within the sites or technologies under consideration are the scholarship.
 In such scholarly work, the doing and the process are the product, and what is built towards those ends can also be shared and/or evaluated in other contexts and for different communities.
 This allocating and re-allocating of process in and as the product is modeled in the essay itself, albeit within yet another technology: the paper-bound scholarly anthology.
 The chapter places ev-ent-anglement into the author’s larger scholarly project that engages, critically, with social media networks from inside them; shares lessons learned about practice-based research; and concludes with why such methods (as much as findings) might matter.
 She explains her thinking and doing, and the histories and theories that motivated this critical internet experiment where “our object was our self and ourselves and then these objects got out of hand.”

 Chapter 3.
-“Analog Girls in Digital Worlds: Dismantling Binaries for Digital Humanists Who Research Social Media,” by Moya Bailey (Northeastern University) and Reina Gossett (Barnard College) open access
+“Analog Girls in Digital Worlds: Dismantling Binaries for Digital Humanists Who Research Social Media,” by Moya Bailey (open access)

 Not only academics have the skills and means to integrate digital tools and humanistic inquiry.
 We argue that these distinctions are both real and imagined and as such need to be examined closely to determine the intricate and multilayered dynamics of each space.
 We make two main arguments in this chapter: the digital world and the ivory tower are powerful tools for circulating ideas and creating access to our communities, and the power that the digital and academic worlds wield needs to be challenged, both from the inside and out.

-Chapter 4. “(Cyber)Ethnographies of Contact, Dialogue, Friction: Connecting, Building, Placing, and Doing ‘Data,’” by Radhika Gajjala (Bowling Green State University), Erika M. Behrmann (Bowling Green State University), and Jeanette Dillon (Bowling Green State University) open access
+Chapter 4. “(Cyber)Ethnographies of Contact, Dialogue, Friction: Connecting, Building, Placing, and Doing ‘Data,’” by Radhika Gajjala, Erika M. Behrmann, and Jeanette Dillon (open access)

 This chapter takes a look at questions of methods in the age of big data while asking questions about epistemic considerations and digital ontologies.
 The three co-authors discuss these issues in the context of cyberethnography and of building and doing data by using each of their research projects as points of entry.
 They write about global connections and frictions in three related contexts where millennials are engaged in philanthropy.
 Behrmann draws on an examination of the Half the Sky movement, Dillon draws on her study of college students engaged in social entrepreneurial projects, and Gajjala examines this intersection through a look at how do-it-yourself (DIY) prosumerism intersects with online microfinance.

 Chapter 5.
-“Of, By, and For the Internet: New Media Studies and Public Scholarship,” by Aimée Morrison (University of Waterloo) open access
+“Of, By, and For the Internet: New Media Studies and Public Scholarship,” by Aimée Morrison (open access)

 This chapter proposes we must actively work to craft a new media studies of, by, and for the internet, one that must seek to transform rather than simply disrupt both scholarship and the broader social landscape, or our online scholarly practices will certainly reinscribe existing hierarchies and inequities.
 New media studies, of, by, and for the internet is not the abstract and utopian dream for perfect communication envisioned in the early 1990s, suited to more idealistic aims of seamless transmission of information.
 It is about whose speech is suppressed, by what means, and how this suppression can be countered.
 It is about the care work entailed in seeking social change, accounting for the toll this care work exacts, and sharing that load more equitably by extending material and emotional supports to those from whom this work demands the highest personal costs.
 I consider viral academic speech as offering the opportunity to develop and sustain new modes of “public/scholarship,” beginning by examining a viral academic speech event that happened to me.

 Chapter 6.
-“Women Who Rock: Making Scenes, Building Communities (Convivencia and Archivista Praxis for a Digital Era),” by Michelle Habell-Pallán (University of Washington), Sonnet Retman (University of Washington), Angelica Macklin (University of Washington), and Monica De La Torre (Arizona State University)
+“Women Who Rock: Making Scenes, Building Communities (Convivencia and Archivista Praxis for a Digital Era),” by Michelle Habell-Pallán, Sonnet Retman, Angelica Macklin, and Monica De La Torre

 Women Who Rock: Making Scenes, Building Communities (WWR) brings together scholars, musicians, media-makers, performers, artists, and activists to explore the role of women and popular music in the creation of cultural scenes that anchor social justice movements in the Amerícas and beyond.
 Our vision of digital humanities and media production is process-driven.
 Grounded in women-of-color feminist theorizing, WWR reshapes conventional understandings of music and cultural production by initiating decolonial methods of research, archiving, teaching, and community / scholarly collaboration.
 At WWR’s center is an oral history archive that ties together an annual community engagement unconference and film festival, and project-based graduate and undergraduate coursework.
 This chapter explores our experiences of “doing” digital humanities together through a method of convivencia and archivista praxis to develop a networked, digital archive hosted by the University of Washington Libraries.

 Chapter 7.
-“Decolonizing Digital Humanities in Theory and Practice,” by Roopika Risam (Salem State University) open access
+“Decolonizing Digital Humanities in Theory and Practice,” by Roopika Risam (open access)

 The relationship between digital humanities and decolonization has become a popular one, representing a range of interventions.
 These include decolonizing digital archives, addressing representation in digital knowledge production, and using digital media to create spaces for voices that go unheard in dominant narratives of literature, history, and culture.
 This chapter examines the complex politics of decolonization in digital humanities.
 It begins by considering how discourses of decolonization have been deployed in the context of digital humanities and situating them in postcolonial theory and science and technology studies.
 The chapter then explores digital humanities projects that participate in decolonizing knowledge production.
 In doing so, it makes the case for culturally located approaches to digital humanities that resist reinscribing the politics of colonialism.

 Chapter 8.
-“Interactive Narratives: Addressing Social and Political Trauma through New Media,” by Isabel Cristina Restrepo Acevedo (Universidad de Antioquia) open access
+“Interactive Narratives: Addressing Social and Political Trauma through New Media,” by Isabel Cristina Restrepo Acevedo (open access)

 This chapter addresses the development of collective and unofficial dialogic spaces through new media as a way to engage social and political trauma and also facilitate mobilization towards healing and change.
 Specifically, it examines the creation of interactive narratives that go beyond words or written expression by integrating audience participation (physically and mentally) with different levels of impact.
 As a case study, it focuses on interactive narratives that use remote sensing technologies to track audience members’ bodies and actions during art installations about the traumatic social and political circumstances surrounding people in Colombia, Argentina, and Mexico.

 Chapter 9.
-“Wear and Care: Feminisms at a Long Maker Table,” by Jacque Wernimont (Arizona State University) and Elizabeth Losh (College of William and Mary) open access
+“Wear and Care: Feminisms at a Long Maker Table,” by Jacque Wernimont and Elizabeth Losh (open access)